-- A7.
-The applicant must submit a Final Site Plan Set (in PDF format) to the Planning Division that is in substantial conformance to the submitted site plans and includes: - a.
-Trees identified in Tree Assessment Report (Exhibit A2) must be identified on the landscaping and grading plan, consistent with TDC 73B.080 (3).
-Tree protection fencing and other preservation measures recommended by the Arborist must also be specified on the grading plan. - b.
+- A6.
+The applicant must submit a Final Site Plan Set (in PDF format) to the Planning Division that is in substantial conformance to the site plans submitted for this Architectural Review and includes: - a.
+Trees identified on Sheet C1.2 of the Plan Set (Exhibit A2) must be identified on the final landscaping and grading plan, consistent with TDC 73B.080 (3).
+Tree protection fencing and other preservation measures illustrated on the sheet C1.2 of Exhibit A2 must be specified on the grading plan.

+b.
 The applicant must provide a site plan that clearly illustrates compliance with minimum setbacks listed in Table 64-2 of the TDC.